 To the tax address.

-Unless the specific tax certificate regulations establish otherwise, tax certificates shall be valid for 12 months from the date of issue as long as there are no changes to the circumstances determining their content, when they refer to periodic obligations, or for three months when they refer to non-periodic obligations.
+Unless the specific tax certificate regulations establish otherwise, the tax certificates will be valid for 12 months from the date of issue of the document until changes are made to the determining circumstances of its content, when it concerns periodic obligations or for three months, when it concerns non-periodic obligations.